-Simplify your holiday meal planning with this easy make ahead Christmas breakfast idea and enjoy spending time with your family and friends.
+Simplify your holiday meal planning with this easy make-ahead Christmas breakfast idea and take the fuss out of the holidays.

 I don’t know about you but the last thing I want to do is prepare a big breakfast on Christmas.
 After Christmas Eve festvities and planning a large holiday dinner for Christmas it’s so much easier to keep that early morning meal simple.
 Here’s how you can make an easy Christmas breakfast ahead of time.

 Welcome to Day Eight of A Very Global Christmas!
 My friend Casa Watkins Living and I love sharing globally inspired Christmas DIYs, decorating ideas, and entertaining tips so much this is our third year doing this unique series.
 Make sure to check out her yummy Spiked Caribbean Cafe Mocha!

 It’s early Christmas morning, the kids are up at the crack of dawn, and mom and dad insist on coffee and a fire before presents and stockings.
 Oh and birthday cake.
 Yep, my birthday is on Christmas and this is usually how our Christmases go.